adan-chuc/amalitica/README.md

-- 👋 Hi, I’m @amalitica
+- 👋 Hi, I’m @Adan Chuc
 - 👀 I’m interested in ...creating AI that provides value for people.
 - 🌱 I’m currently learning ...
 Master in AI & Data Science
 - 💞️ I’m looking to collaborate on ... projects that bring value to people by using AI.